strimzi/proposals/023-using-ubi8-as-base-image.md

 ## Motivation

-Using the CentOS 7 image has two main advantages:
+Using the CentOS 7 image has three main disadvantages:
-* It is hosted on Docker Hub whihc has limited number of anonymous pulls (see [proposal 14](https://github.com/strimzi/proposals/blob/main/014-move-docker-images-to-quay.io.md) for more details).
+* It is hosted on Docker Hub which has limited number of anonymous pulls (see [proposal 14](https://github.com/strimzi/proposals/blob/main/014-move-docker-images-to-quay.io.md) for more details).
 * CentOS 7 images are not released too often (at the time of writing, the image is 2 months old), so we need to install lot of updates while building the images
-* CentOS 7 received CVE fixes in batches often onyl after they are available in other images
+* CentOS 7 received CVE fixes in batches often onůy after they are available in other images

 _Note: There has been recently many discussion about changes in the CentOS project.
 But to my knowledge, they affect only the CentOS 8 version.